 - Can I build on my small nonconforming lot?

 Single nonconforming lots that were legally established prior to shoreland regulations may be allowed as building sites without a variance, provided all setback and impervious surface standards can be met and a class one sewage treatment system can be accommodated.

 If you own more than one contiguous, nonconforming lot, the two lots must be combined so they equal a conforming lot as much as possible.

 Minnesota Statute (MS 462.357, Subd.
-1e ) states that existing nonconforming structures may be continued, including through repair, replacement, restoration, maintenance, or improvement.
-Generally, under state law, any alteration or addition to a nonconforming structure is allowed only where the construction will not increase the nonconformity.
-An expansion is not allowed within the shore impact zone or bluff impact zone - which is half of the distance of the structure setback.
+1e ) for cities and MS394.36 Subd.
+4 for counties states that existing nonconforming structures may be continued, including through repair, replacement, restoration, maintenance, or improvement, but not including expansion.
+Under state law, general upkeep of a nonconforming structure is allowed as long as the work does not increase the nonconformity.
+Expansions would increase the nonconformity and are specifically not allowed.
 Legal nonconformities in floodplain areas have more limitations because federal rules are more stringent than state law.
 Most notably, improvements to nonconformities in floodplain areas are limited to 50 percent of their current market value.

 Check with your local planning and zoning office to verify what improvements are allowed on your property.

 - My lot already exceeds 25 percent impervious surface.
 Can I expand?